 While aspects of social security benefits can be complex for individuals, the matter often gets more complicated for married couples.
-In order to plan out the best strategies for dealing with social security when it comes to marriage, there are important things you need to know.
+To plan out the best strategies for dealing with social security when it comes to marriage, there are important things you need to know.

-If the spouse waits until full retirement age to collect benefits on behalf of their spouse, the benefit totals will be greater so it can make a big impact on the amount of benefits being received.
-In order to plan a strategy, the age difference between spouses should be a considered.
-In the case where a couple has a substantial age gap, there should be consideration for not waiting until the full benefit can be received.
+To plan a strategy, the age difference between spouses should be considered.
+In the case where a couple has a substantial age gap, there should be a consideration for not waiting until the full benefit can be received.

-It is also important to calculate what other resources can be used until a spouse can no longer wait for the additional financial support.
-By taking into account other retirement savings and how much the household needs to bring in each month to meet financial obligations, married couples and surviving spouses may better predict when to take the benefits.
+It is also essential to calculate what other resources can be used until a spouse can no longer wait for additional financial support.
+By taking into account other retirement savings and how much the household needs to bring in each month to meet financial obligations, married couples and surviving spouses may better predict when to take the benefit.

-One can receive a spousal benefit before the other half of the couple is at the age to collect in full.
-This is called voluntary suspension and it works by having the higher earning spouse file for benefits and the other spouse filing for spousal benefits.
-The higher earning spouse can request the voluntary suspension of benefits while the other spouse continues to collect benefits.
-The suspended spouse’s pension will then continue to grow.
-This will allow more money to be brought in while the other pension gets larger.
+One can receive spousal benefits before the other half of the couple is at the age to collect in full.
+This is called voluntary suspension, and it works by having the higher-earning spouse file for benefits and the other spouse filing for spousal benefits.
+The higher-earning spouse can request the voluntary suspension of benefits while the other spouse continues to collect benefits.
+The suspended spouse’s benefits will then continue to grow.
+This will allow more money to be brought in while the other benefits get larger.

 These scenarios assume that you should start at the full retirement age so that you have access to the full benefit.
 However, starting at the full retirement age may not be the best option depending on your specific situation.
 These scenarios also assume that both spouses are planning to stop working.
 These factors, along with life expectancy, your financial needs, and other retirement savings are important factors to consider when determining the best strategy for you.
 Unfortunately, we cannot explore all the intricacies involving these factors here.